rfennell/AzurePipelines/Extensions/WikiUpdater/readme.md

 Add the task to a build or release

 #### Required Parameters
-- Repo - The repo URL to update e.g in the form **dev.azure.com/richardfennell/Git%20project/_git/Git-project.wiki** (see the URL section below)
+- Repo - The repo URL to update e.g in the form **dev.azure.com/richardfennell/Git%20project/_git/Git-project.wiki** (see the URL section below as to how to find this URL)
 - Filename - The file (page to save/update), must end in .md else it will not appear on the WIKI e.g. page.md
-- DataIsFile - If true will upload a file, if false the upload is the content provided
+- DataIsFile - If true will upload a file, if false the upload is the content provided as a string
-- Contents - If DataIsFile is false, this text to save in the file, can be the output from another task passed as pipeline variable
+- Contents - If DataIsFile is false, this text to saved in the file set in the 'filename' parameter, can be the output from another task passed as pipeline variable
-- SourceFile - If DataIsFile is true, this is the filename to upload, will be renamed to the value of the 'filename' parameter"
+- SourceFile - If DataIsFile is true, this is the filename to upload, will be renamed to the value of the 'filename' parameter
 - Message - The Git commit message
-- GitName - The name for the .gitatrributes file e.g. _builduser_
+- GitName - The name for the .gitatrributes file e.g. _builduser_ (not a critical value)
-- GitEmail - The email for the .gitatrributes file e.g. _builduser@domain_
+- GitEmail - The email for the .gitatrributes file e.g. _builduser@domain_ (not a critical value)
-- Replace File - Replace the file in the WIKI defaults to True
+- Replace File - Replaces the page in the WIKI if set to True, if False will append or prepend to the page.
+Defaults to True
-- Append to File - Only meaninfful if using the option to not replace the file.
-In this case, adds the contents to end of file if true, if false inserts at the start of the page defaults to True
+- Append to File - Only meaningful if using the option to not replace the WIKI page.
+In this case, adds the contents to end of file if true, if false inserts at the new content start of the page.
+Defaults to True
-- Tag Repo - If true the tag set in the Tag parameter will be written to the repo
+- Tag Repo - If true a Git Tag set in the value of 'Tag' parameter in the repo.
+Defaults to false
-- Tag - The tag to add to the repo
+- Tag - The tag to add to the repo, if the Tage repo flag is set to true

 #### Advanced

 - LocalPath - The path used to clone the repo to for updating.
 Defaults to $(System.DefaultWorkingDirectory)\\repo
 - UseAgentToken - If true the task will use the built in agent OAUTH token, if false you need to provide username & password/PAT". **Note** for use of the OAUTH token to work you must allow the pipeline to access the [OAUTH Token](https://docs.microsoft.com/en-us/azure/devops/pipelines/scripts/git-commands?view=vsts&tabs=yaml#enable-scripts-to-run-git-commands) and grant _contribute_ access on the target Azure DevOps WIKI to the _Project Collection Build Service_ user (assuming this is the account the pipeline is running as).
-The default is _false_
+The default is _false_ (see Authentication below)
-- Username - The username to authenticate with the repo (see below)
+- Username - The username to authenticate with the repo (see Authentication below)
-- Password - The password or PAT to authenticate with the repo (see below) _Recommended that this is stored as secret variable_
+- Password - The password or PAT to authenticate with the repo (see Authentication below) _Recommended that this is stored as secret variable_
 - InjectExtraHeader -  If set to true, credentials are passed as a header value.
-If false, the default, they are passed in te URL.
-To address [#613](https://github.com/rfennell/AzurePipelines/issues/6130)  which is seen on some on-prem instances,
+If false, the default, they are passed in the URL.
+This option was added to address the issue [#613](https://github.com/rfennell/AzurePipelines/issues/613) which found that this means of authentication is required when working with an on-prem TFS/Azure DevOps Server

-For more authentication parameters see 'Authentication' section below
+_For more authentication parameters see 'Authentication' section below_

 ### URL required to clone a WIKI repo

-#### Azure DevOps WIKIs
+#### Azure DevOps Services & Azure DevOps Server (TFS) WIKIs

 The URL to clone a Azure DevOps WIKIs is not obvious.